analyst-one/oikaze/README.md

 While SCSS variables provide a solid foundation for design tokens, they have some limitations:

-- Unlike CSS custom properties, SCSS variables are static at build time, making overriding more challenging.
+- Unlike CSS custom properties, SCSS variables are static at build time, making runtime overriding more challenging (or at least more verbose).
-- It can be difficult to pass SCSS variables to other systems like Bootstrap or Angular Material.
+- It can be difficult to reference variables defined in ther systems.
 - Variables in SASS are only scoped to the block they appear in, SCSS variables do not inherit.

 ### Why not just CSS custom properties